 All statistics and data manipulation was performed in R version 3.2.2 (R core team 2015).
-A linear mixed model (LMM) was applied using the package lme4 (Bates et al. 2015) to analyse the difference in volume lost between the three treatments.
-The model included both site and round as random factors to control for the array of environmental variables that can affect dung beetle’s activities (Davis et al. 2001; Sánchez-de-Jésus 2015).
-Canopy cover was arcsin transformed and included along with its interaction with treatment.
+A linear mixed model (LMM) was applied using the package lme4 (Bates et al. 2015) to analyse variations in volume lost across the control and two treatments.
+The model included both ‘site’ and ‘round’ as random factors to control for the array of environmental variables that can affect dung beetle activity (Davis et al. 2001; Sánchez-de-Jésus 2015).
+Canopy cover was arcsine transformed and included along with its interaction with treatment.
 The model was simplified to find the best fitting model.
-To analyse pair-wise differences between treatments a post hoc Tukey test was performed with the package multcomp (Hothron et al. 2008).
+To analyse pair-wise differences between treatments a post-hoc Tukey test was performed with the package multcomp (Hothron et al. 2008).

-To further test for an interaction between the two guilds, the volume of dung lost from the plate and fence treatments at each site were added together.
+To further test for an interaction between the two functional groups, the volumes of dung lost from plate and fence treatments at each site were added together.
 A second LMM then tested the difference in volume lost between the combined and control totals including both site and round as random factors.
 Plots were constructed using the package ggplot2 (Wickham 2009).
 Despite the debate around p-values in mixed models (Bolker et al. 2009) these were calculated and are presented.

 Results

-Dung beetles were present in all 96 dung piles but the action of particular guilds was blocked in the exclusion treatments as observed from the presence of abandoned balls of dung around the edge of the fence treatment and a collection of tunnellers trapped at the bottom of the plate treatment.
-Some of the samples in the plate treatment were disturbed by birds such as Pternistis squamatus Cassin.
-These birds do not eat the dung but the seeds within it.
-These cases were recorded.
+Dung beetles were present in all 96 dung piles but the action of each target functional group was blocked in the exclusion treatments as observed from the presence of abandoned balls of dung around the edge of the fence treatment and a collection of tunnelers trapped at the bottom of the plate treatment.
+Some of the dung piles in the plate treatment were disturbed by birds such as francolins (Pternistis squamatus), which do not eat the dung but the seeds within it.

-The volume of dung lost over 48 hours differed between the three treatments (LMM: F2,73 =89.69, p < 0.001), Figure 3.
-This difference was due to the greater volume lost in the control (0.44 ± 0.11 l) over both the fence and plate treatments (fence: 0.23 ± 0.01 l; plate: 0.29 ± 0.018 l), which did not differ, Table 2.
-There was no effect of canopy cover on volume of dung lost (LMM: F1,72 = 0.01, p = 0.92) or any interaction between treatment and canopy cover (LMM: F1,70 = 0.006, p = 0.94).
+The volume of dung lost over 48 hours varied significantly across the control and treatments (F2,73 = 89.7, p < 0.001; Fig. 2).
+The post-hoc Tukey test showed this was due to the greater volume (p < 0.001) lost in the control (mean ± SE = 0.44 ± 0.11 L) over both the fence and plate treatments respectively (fence, 0.23 ± 0.01 L; plate, 0.29 ± 0.018 L), which did not differ significantly (p = 0.743).
+There was no effect of canopy cover on volume of dung lost (F1,72 = 0.01, p = 0.92) or any interaction between treatment and canopy cover (F1,70 = 0.006, p = 0.94).
 Site and round accounted for 4.4% and 9.4% respectively of the total variance of the random effects.

-Table 2 – Output of Tukey test of pairwise comparisons of all three treatments.
-The differences are between the control and the other two treatments.
-There is no difference between the plate and the fence treatments.
+Note: Table 2 is not needed.